Harvey health problems challenge medical professionals

-The humanitarian crisis that is Tropical Storm Harvey is likely to prove a massive public health challenge long after the waters have receded from the battered lands of Texas and Louisiana.
+The humanitarian crisis from Tropical Storm Harvey is likely to prove a massive public health challenge long after the waters have receded from the battered lands of Texas and Louisiana.

 Tens of thousands of Texans have been evacuated to shelters with pressing medical needs caused or exacerbated by a record-breaking deluge of rain and floodwater.
 Volunteer physicians are treating injuries sustained during rescue operations, chronic physical ailments and mental health issues.